Sonnet 119: What Potions Have I Drunk of Siren Tears

 And love which has been ruined or wrecked or damaged, when it is newly restored turns out to be even more beautiful, stronger and far greater than it had been before this calamity fell upon it.

 Taken directly from the world of physical buildings and construction, this is borne out to this day.
-As a recent example we may point to the magnificent restoration of Notre Dame de Paris, or, a little further back and less well known, the Goetheanum in Dornach, Switzerland, which was entirely destroyed by a fire on New Year's Eve 1921/22 and then rebuilt between 1924 and 1928 as a much larger, uniquely shaped and at the time revolutionary cast concrete structure that stands firm and strong to this date |
+As a recent example we may point to being the magnificent restoration of Notre Dame de Paris, or, a little further back and by some margin less well known, the Goetheanum in Dornach, Switzerland, which was entirely destroyed by a fire on New Year's Eve 1921/22 and then rebuilt between 1924 and 1928 as a much larger, uniquely shaped and at the time revolutionary cast concrete structure that stands firm and strong to this day. |

 So I return rebuked to my content